AnthonyLNguyen/notes/cs408/notes.md

 	+ Programming based on the use of classes as objects
   - java, C++, python, ruby

-Compilation and Interpretation
+## Compilation and Interpretation
 ---------------------------
 1. The language is brought down to the level of machine (compilation)
-    Source code -> machine code
+    + Source code -> machine code
-    Target code run at later time (run time)
+    + Target code run at later time (run time)
-2. The machine is brought up to the level of the language (interpretation) interpreter takes a program and its input at the same time.
+2. The machine is brought up to the level of the language (interpretation)
+    + interpreter takes a program and its input at the same time.
-    It scans the program, implementing operations as it encounters them and doing I/O as needed .
+    + It scans the program, implementing operations as it encounters them and doing I/O as needed.

-### COMPILATION
+### Compilation
 ![Compilation Diagram](compilation.png)

-Language Evaluation Criteria
+## Language Evaluation Criteria
 ---------------------------
 * Readability
 	+ Orthogonality